 Punishment for DWI Child Passenger in Texas

 An offense under this section is a state jail felony, which is punishable by six months to two years in a state jail facility and up to a $10,000 fine.
-The punishment can be enhanced further if a defendant has prior felony or DWI conviction, if a defendant’s Blood Alcohol Concentration (BAC) is greater than .15, or if anyone is injured or if property is damaged in an accident caused by driving while intoxicated.
+The punishment can be enhanced further if the driver has prior felony or DWI conviction, if their Blood Alcohol Concentration (BAC) is greater than .15, or if anyone is injured or if property is damaged in an accident.

 CPS Involvement after DWI Child Passenger

 Not only are there harsh sentences for violating this law, but there are other serious legal repercussions.
-Typically, if a parent is arrested for DWI with a child passenger who is their own child, prosecutors notify the Texas Child Protective Services (CPS).
+Typically, if a parent is arrested for driving while intoxicated with their own child, prosecutors will notify Child Protective Services (CPS).
 When this happens, CPS initiates an investigation into the fitness of the parent.
 CPS may even petition a Texas court to remove the child from the parent’s custody.

 License Suspension for DWI Child Passenger

-If you refused to provide a specimen of your breath or blood upon request, your driver license will be suspended for 180 days.
-If you provide a specimen and the specimen shows your BAC was a .08 or greater, your driver license will be suspended for 90 days.
+If you refuse to provide a specimen of your breath or blood upon request during the arrest, your driver license will be suspended for 180 days.
+If you provide a specimen and it shows your BAC was a .08 or greater, your driver license will be suspended for 90 days.
 You only have 15 days to request a hearing on your license suspension, so be sure to contact an attorney immediately if you are arrested for DWI with a child passenger.

 Bond Conditions for DWI Child Passenger

 If you are arrested for DWI with a child passenger, the judge will almost certainly require you to have an ignition interlock device installed on your vehicle once you are released from jail.
-Although you have not been convicted of an offense, and are presumed to be innocent, the judge is allowed to impose any reasonable condition of bond that ensures the safety of the community.
+Although you have not been convicted of an offense, and are presumed to be innocent, the judge is allowed to impose any reasonable condition of bond to ensure the safety of the community.
 An ignition interlock device should be expected.

 Outcomes for DWI Child Passenger

 The best outcomes are obviously a dismissal, a no-bill, or being found not guilty by a judge or jury.
 Short of that, obtaining a probated sentence instead of time in state jail is desirable.
-It’s important to point out that deferred adjudication is not a possibility for DWIs in Texas at this time.
 If a jail sentence is imposed, the minimum sentence is six months in state jail facility which must be served day-for-day.

 If you or a loved one has been arrested on a charge of DWI Child Passenger and in need of a DWI lawyer, call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: